deltachat/deltachat-pages/en/help.md

 ### How can i check encryption information?

-You may check the End-to-End encryption status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop).
+You may check the end-to-end encryption status manually in the "Encryption" dialog (user profile on Android/iOS or right-click a user's chat-list item on desktop).
 Delta Chat shows two fingerprints there.
 If the same fingerprints appear on your own and your contact's device,